 A sudden onset of pain, weakness, and swelling along the achilles tendon could be a sign of an achilles tendon rupture.
+Sometimes you may feel a pop in the back of your leg with this injury and notice rapid swelling of your lower leg and ankle area.
 If you suspect this injury, it is important to seek urgent evaluation and treatment.
 Frequently, an achilles tendon rupture needs surgery to repair the tendon.

 Achilles tendon rupture

-The achilles tendon can be prone to rupture during stop and go sports like tennis and basketball, futsal, softball, which are popular in Portland.
-Some individuals hear or feel a “pop” in the back of their leg when this injury happens
+The achilles tendon can be prone to rupture during stop and go sports like tennis and basketball, futsal, soccer, and softball, which are popular in Portland.
+Some individuals report hearing or feel a “pop” in the back of their leg when this injury happens

 If you have experienced sudden pain along with a “pop” type of injury in your achilles area, it is important to see a sports medicine specialist for a careful history and physical paying close attention to your achilles tendon.